Filing Fee for Small Claims Court cases in San Bernardino County

 Can I hire an attorney?

-For California small claims court cases, you are not able to be represented by an attorney at the actual hearing.
+A party is not able to be represented by anyone else in small claims court, including an attorney or lawyer.
 However, you are able to talk to an attorney before or after the small claims court trial to answer questions and discuss strategy.

 Small Claims Court Hearing in San Bernardino County